top of page

 1. The first occurs when we're forced to give up our desires.
 This is most evident in early life, where compulsory education for a significant portion of our youth restricts our freedom to pursue what truly interests us.
 School becomes the obstacle, and the resulting lack of control over the time in our lives and can often fuel our suffering.

 2. This connection between freedom and suffering is clear: Overcoming suffering can lead to greater resilience and autonomy.
-When something stands in the way of our immediate desires or long-term goals, the perceived loss of autonomy can pain.
+When something stands in the way of our immediate desires or long-term goals, the perceived loss of autonomy can be painful.

 Then, why not see suffering, such as the slightest discomfort, as an option for greater growth?